 Similarly, the developmental curriculum allows gifted students opportunities to move ahead naturally, once they have demonstrated mastery.
-Children are not confined to a curriculum and/or dive deeper into any content areas once they have met the benchmark for their stage of learning, without 'skipping' a grade into a new class.
-With an individualized design all studentsare being met where they are in their learning, and guided to the next logical step in their own educational process.
+Children are not confined to a curriculum and can dive deeper into any content areas once they have met the benchmark for their stage of learning, without skipping a grade into a new class.
+With an individualized design all students are being met where they are in their learning and guided to the next logical step in their own educational process.

 The majority of our students enter as Emerging stage learners (5-6 years old).
 All students are screened for language proficiency upon enrollment.
-Those answering any questions positively on the language screening questionnaire are assessed by a qualified ELL service provider, contracted or staff.
+Those answering any questions positively on the language screening questionnaire are assessed by a qualified English Language Learner service provider.
 Subsequently a plan is developed to meet the needs of that individual student.
-The goal would be to address the curriculum content the child needs to be successful, as well as the need to achieve English proficiency as quickly as possible.
+The goal would be to address the curriculum content the child needs to be successful as well as the need to achieve English proficiency as quickly as possible.

-Students Experiencing Homelessness: Rights and Resources
+Students Experiencing Homelessness: Rights and Resources & McKinney Vento Act

 In the event that any of our schools have students enrolled who are experiencing homelessness, the regulations outlined in the McKinney-Vento Homeless Assistance Act as well as all EMIS related reporting guidelines will be followed.
-The classroom teacher or office personnel may identify any families who may be at risk or experiencing homelessness.
+The classroom teacher or office personnel may identify any families who may be at risk for experiencing homelessness.
 Parents and guardians will be informed of educational and other related opportunities available to their children and necessary referrals to health care, dental care, and other health and human services.
-Children experiencing homelessness will have the same access to an Intergenerational School education at as other children and once identified, barriers such as providing proof of residency required to enroll, will be waived until the family attains a stable residence.
-The contracted social worker provides training and assistance to staff (teaching and administrative) and support to families in crisis (beyond counseling for the child).
-A team approach is used to ensure students experience the least amount of disruption possible in these crisis situations, and that they feel supported and encouraged to accept any help that can be provided.
+Children experiencing homelessness will have the same access to an Intergenerational Schools education as other children and once identified, barriers (such as providing proof of residency required to enroll) will be waived until the family attains a stable residence.
+The contracted social workers or staff Counselors provide training and assistance to staff (teaching and administrative) and support to families in crisis (beyond counseling for the child).
+A team approach is used to ensure students experience the least amount of disruption possible in these crisis situations and that they feel supported and encouraged to accept any help that can be provided.